barbosaigor/april/README.md

 _servicename_: is the name of a service that April is going to work
 _weight_: represents the service importance for the April pick algorithm
 _depedencies_: describe a list of services which the service depends
-_select_: describe how chaos server must search for the service name.
+_selector_: describe how chaos server must search for the service name.
 E.g if you are using docker containers and a framework such as docker compose, compose will define the container name as a concatenation between your service name and a hash somewhere, in this case, it is better to look for the _infix_ corresponding to the service.
 ```yaml